Links to the Snap-In applet:

 The applet calculates expected life as Lb x Mv x 2^((Tmax-Tcore)/10) where Lb is the base life, Tmax is the maximum permitted core temperature, Mv is a voltage-derating multiplier and Tcore is the average core temperature over life.
 See the Application Guide in our Aluminum Electrolytic Capacitors catalog and on our website for a full discussion of this approach:

 This applet requires a recent browser for full performance.
-We recommend using Chrome, Firefox, Internet Explorer browsers of 2013 or later vintage.
+We recommend using Chrome, Firefox, Microsoft Edge browsers of 2019 or later vintage.
 Opera and Safari also appear to work satisfactorily.

 Using the applets effectively